arfeloreed/grid-project/README.md

 # grid-project

-A basic portfolio made using grid and flexbox.
+A basic portfolio made using grid and flexbox, with javascript for basic animation.